 If you want to lose weight, then what do you need to measure over time to gauge your progress?
 Don’t worry, this is not a trick question.
 The answer is obviously to measure your weight.
 How about how often?
 Should you weigh yourself daily or monthly?
 If you weigh yourself daily, then you’ll likely to [...]Read More →

-on July 17, 2014in Conversion Rate Optimization, Pay Per Click Advertising, Tracking and Analyticstags: behavioral targeting, demographic targeting, retargeting, youtube video advertisingwith No Comments
+on August 10, 2014in Conversion Rate Optimization, Copywriting, Lead Generation, Pay Per Click Advertising, Strategy, Tracking and Analyticstags: conversion rate, google adwords, landing page, offers, trafficwith No Comments

 Main Street ROI provides online marketing services, consulting, and training.